Jeoff123/Smart-Pet-Kennel-/README.md

 ## Additional Information

 The project circuit diagram Is Not Good Looking And The Water Pump Is Not In The Diagram.
 The Water Pump Can Be Controlled By A Relay.
+The New UI For The Web Interface Has Been Added.
+(File Name:[UpdatedWebInterface.html](UpdatedWebInterface.html)